 Richard Durham was the creator and writer of Destination Freedom, a weekly radio drama that aired for two years in the 1940s.
 The radio serial dramatized the lives of important Black American historical figures and is described as “nothing ever before heard on radio.”
 The radio program strove to defeat commonplace stereotypes routinely attached to Black Americans.
 In many ways, Richard Durham’s work has been described as an important precursor to the Civil Rights and Black Lives Matter movements.

-Destination of My Own will premiere in the as part of the Aurora Cultural Arts District Theatre Series this fall.
+A Destination of My Own will premiere as part of 2023 Juneteenth celebrations.